 Open Access

-Here, you will find details on Open Access publishing and the requirements set by various research funding bodies.
+Here you will find information on Open Access publishing and the requirements set by different research funding bodies.

-Open Access ensures that research results are freely accessible online, enabling anyone to read, cite, or download articles.
-Benefits of publishing Open Access include greater visibility, a higher impact factor, and increased citations.
+Open Access makes research results freely available online, so that anyone can read, cite, and download articles.
+Benefits of publishing Open Access include greater visibility, higher impact and more citations.

 Models for publishing Open Access:

-- Gold: The article is openly available online upon publication.
-However, publication fees, known as APCs (Article Processing Charges), may apply.
+- Gold: The article is freely available online immediately upon publication.
+Publication fees, called APCs (Article Processing Charges), may apply.

 - Hybrid: A variation of Gold Open Access.
-The article is published in a subscription-based journal, but the author can make the article freely available online by paying an APC.
-Other articles in the same journal remain accessible only through subscription.
+The article is published in a subscription-based journal, but the author can make it freely available online by paying an APC.
+Other articles in the same journal remain available only through subscription.

 Funders' requirements for Open Access